jelc53/coqgym-gnn/README.md

 2. Unzip the data and set the paths: `python unzip_data.py`

 *Caveat*: The second step sets the absolute paths in the data.
-You have to re-do it whenever the absolote path of the `data/` directory changes (e.g. after moving the entire repo to another directory).
+You have to re-do it whenever the absolute path of the `data/` directory changes (e.g. after moving the entire repo to another directory).

 ### 3.4 Check whether everything is setup correctly